omnilaboratory/obd/README.md

 Blockchain industry requires a much more flexible, extensible and cheaper smart assets circulation solution to solve the main chain scalability problem.
 Lightning network is a solid technology to this problem, but currently only BTC(and some of its forks) is supported.
 Lack of the support of smart assets limits the creativity of upper layer applications.

-We proposed [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec) to widen the perspective of the original BTC-only lightning theory and technology.
-Interested reader please go to the [spec repository](https://github.com/omnilaboratory/OmniBOLT-spec) for further understanding of advantages and how it works.
+We propose [OmniBOLT](https://github.com/omnilaboratory/OmniBOLT-spec), the smart asset lightning network, to widen the perspective of the original BTC-only lightning theory and technology.
+OBD is the golang implementation.
+Interested readers please go to the [spec repository](https://github.com/omnilaboratory/OmniBOLT-spec) for further understanding of advantages and how it works.

 # Dependency